-Are you getting ready to send your sweet baby to daycare?
-Here’s everything you need to know about how to prep breastmilk bottles for daycare – how to get them ready, how to label them, and how to transport them.
+Are you getting ready to send your baby to daycare?
+Here’s everything you need to know about how to prep breast milk bottles for daycare – how to pack bottles, how to label them, and how to send them to daycare.

 This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
 More information here.

-After you pump the milk, you need to prep the bottles for your baby to drink it.
+After you pump the milk, you need to prep the bottles for your baby to drink.

 Note: If your baby won’t take the bottles that came with your pump, see if you can screw the bottles that your baby will drink from into your pump.
 (For example, you can screw Dr Brown’s bottles into Medela pumps.)